Changyuan-Wang/Fiber-Optical-Gyroscope---Beijing-Group/README.md

     * Since a small change in the geometry of the fibers will result in a big difference in interference patterns, we need to make sure that the whole system is stable.
       + Battery - use a buck converter to stablize the power
       + Fibers - use iron wires and tapes to ensure that when we rotate the whole structure, the geometry of cables do not change

+# Contributors
+This project is made by Yuan Li, Changyuan Wang, and Haopu Yang in the course PHYS CS 15C at UCSB.